 As a member of the Philadelphia-based Taney Dragons, Mo’ne Davis tossed a shutout in the Mid-Atlantic final that sent her team to the LLWS.
 It marked the first time a girl earned a win and threw a shutout in LLWS history.
 In addition, Davis was the first African-American girl to play in the LLWS.
 She appeared on the cover of Sports Illustrated, a first for a Little Leaguer.

 Davis currently plays softball at Hampton University and majors in communication.
-She returns to Williamsport as an analyst during ESPN’s LLWS coverage.
+She returns to Williamsport as an analyst during ESPN’s LLWS coverage in 2021.

 Lead photo by Gene J. Puskar/AP